Welcome to the Glossopoeia pages

 a priori way in which their vocabularies were developed were based upon philosophical conceptions of their creators, and certainly one can claim their creators did a good deal of linguistic

 engineering.
-But it cannot be denied that the principle aim of their creators was to provide a neutral and international means of communication, i.e. they were designed and engineered with the main
+But it cannot be denied that the principal aim of their creators was to provide a neutral and international means of communication, i.e. they were designed and engineered with the main

 purpose of being auxlangs; and not all their design criteria were objective and measurable.

 Apart from the odd smattering of words and phrases from potential artlangs, some of which may have been more fully worked out, practically all conlangs prior to the 20th century were intended as auxlangs.
-The only possible exceptions may be Lingua Ignota and Balaibalan, which I shall consider in Section 6.
+The only possible exception may have been Lingua Ignota, which I shall consider in Section 6.

 - 5.3 Loglangs and loglans